-The Super Bowl is as good an excuse as any to buy a new television or streaming device—several retailers are matching or beating the deals they offered on Black Friday.
-Of course, like during the holidays, not every sale is one worthy of your money.
+The Super Bowl is as good an excuse as any to buy a new television or streaming device—and right now, multiple deals match or beat those found during Black Friday 2018.
+Of course, like during the winter holidays, not every sale is one worthy of your money.

 We’ve waded into the deluge and pulled out the best discounts you’ll find before the big game.
 There’s something for everyone, whether you need a larger, better-looking TV or just an extra one to put in another room.

 As a reminder, Super Bowl LIII is scheduled for Sunday, February 3, at 6:30 p.m.
 Eastern time.
 We’ll keep an eye out for any enticing new TV deals that pop up between now and then.

 Samsung QLED TVs on sale

 Samsung’s entry-level Quantum Dot (Q6FN) 4K HDR television is back down to its Black Friday price, at least for the 55-inch model.
 With QLED, you get much better contrast and more vibrant colors compared to your average TV, especially when watching HDR content.
 Get it from either Amazon or Best Buy for $1000.
 You can also get a refurbished model at MicroCenter stores for just $700 if you’re lucky enough to live near one.
 (PC Richard is selling the TV for $1000 with a $100 gift card, but it won’t arrive before the Super Bowl.)

 If you’re willing to spend a lot more, Samsung’s top-of-the-line Q9FN is also down to its lowest price in the 65-inch screen size, at $2800 from either Amazon or Best Buy.
 Upgrading to this model nets you full array direct backlighting for deeper blacks, better HDR performance, and a handy box for cable management.

 Sony 75-inch 4K HDR TV for $1800